Adam-Kulju/Patricia/README.md

 # Acknowledgements

-- A huge shoutout to Stephan Pohl.
+- A huge shoutout to Stefan Pohl.
 His EAS Tool works wonderfully, makes properly and objectively testing for increase aggression possible, and is the measure by which Patricia development progressed.
 He was also very invested in Patricia's development and explained many features of the EAS tool to me so that I had a better understanding of what was a sacrifice and what wasn't.
 He has put a lot of time into quantifying style, and I am happy to have Patricia be a proof-of-concept and culmination of his ideas.

 - Thanks to my friends at SweHosting as usual, for being supportive, for suggesting ideas, and for spreading Patricia propaganda in the Stockfish Discord server :crabgrab: